(BA) Bachelor of Arts

-A1-A6 are acquired through lectures, classes, coursework (with regular feedback, both oral and written, from tutors), and various study visits, for example, to museum and galleries both within the UK and abroad.
+A1-A6 are acquired through lectures, classes and coursework (with regular feedback, both oral and written, from tutors).

 Art history lectures and seminars demonstrate skills of visual analysis and theoretical understanding in the context of a particular historical/geographical framework.
-Knowledge and understanding are developed further on study visits to examine work, for example, ‘as display’ and in situ in all three years and through seminar discussions and presentations with oral feedback from tutors.
+Knowledge and understanding are developed further through seminar discussions and presentations with oral feedback from tutors.

 Throughout, students are expected to extend and enhance the knowledge and understanding they acquire from classes and lectures by regularly consulting library materials related to the course.
 This independent research is then consolidated in essay work and through feedback in written form.

 Assessment of students' knowledge and understanding takes place through a variety of assessment instruments including coursework essays, individual presentations, virtual exhibitions, and unseen written examinations, including questions on visual material in photographic form.

 B1: Analyse a given body of material, breaking it down into component points or parts and highlighting the most significant among them.